Mbeatrizba/Testing/README.md

 `npx playwright test --headed`
 To login, I need to click the button that takes me to the login form.
 I first verify that if I click in signin I get an error.
+I can check if I'm testing the wright page with other tools.
+If I have a lot of tests, and I want just to run some expecific test I can use annotations and tags.